Zero to Keynote

 • preparing a conference or industry talk

-• preparing for panels, Q&A sessions, or workshops
+• preparing for panels, Q&A, or workshops

-It is as useful before the first outline as it is before stepping onto a stage.
+as it is before stepping on stage.

-With deliberate use, many readers notice:
+With deliberate use, you’ll notice:

-• clearer through-lines and stronger narrative structure
+• clearer thinking and stronger through-lines

-• improved audience engagement and retention of ideas
+• better audience engagement and retention

 • forming a clear point of view

-• developing a coherent narrative arc
+• shaping a narrative that holds

 • gaining acceptance or internal approval